-The reserves recorded in equity on the Company's Consolidated Statements of Financial Position include 'Other Reserves', 'Deficit' and 'Accumulated Other Comprehensive Income'.
+The reserves recorded in equity on the Company's Consolidated Statements of Financial Position include Other Reserves and Deficit.

-'Other Reserves' is used to recognize the value of stock option grants and amendments and expiration of share purchase warrants.
+Other Reserves is used to recognize the value of stock option grants and amendments and expiration of share purchase warrants.

-&#x27;Deficit' is used to record the Company's change in deficit from earnings from year to year.
+Deficit is used to record the Company's change in deficit from earnings from year to year.